reubengreen73/cryptocomms/README.md

 to be used to protect real communications, see WARNING below.

 I am still in the process of developing a first full version of Cryptocomms.
-Currently (25 September 2025) Cryptocomms can move data between hosts, but does not yet have encryption, authentication, or reliability.
+Currently (13 November 2025) Cryptocomms can move data between hosts with authenticated encryption, but does not yet have reliability.
 I have posted this unfinished version to GitHub so that people can see an example of my work

 # Warning And License